 Each module includes interactive lessons, lesson plans, activities, assessments, guided notes, teacher presentations, and many other resources to teach communication skills.

-Need to Teach Your Students Valuable 21st Century Skills?
+Need to Teach Your Students Communication and Other Valuable 21st Century Skills?

 In this article, you've found several resources you can use to teach your students more effective communication.
-And whether it's learning to make better eye contact or to speak more clearly over the phone, good communication skills are key to your students succeeding in their professional lives.
+Whether it's learning to make better eye contact or to speak more clearly over the phone, good communication skills are key to your students succeeding in their professional lives.

 But good communication is only one skillset among many in an ever-evolving professional world.
 After all, while it's important your students are able to communicate their ideas, the first step to this meaningful interaction is teaching them to think critically and creatively about the topics they're passionate about.